IBM-Verify/verify-antenna-recipes/deploying/receiver/container-runtime/README.md

 3. Copy the public certificate into the `ca-bundle.pem` file.

 4. Add the environment variable in the `docker-compose.yml` file to override the CA bundle to be used on the receiver.
+This is under the service at the same level as `env_file`.

     ```
     environment:
       - SSL_CERT_FILE=/configs/keys/ca-bundle.pem
     ```

-### Set up environment variables
+### Set up the rest

 1. Copy [dotenv](./dotenv) to `.env` file.
 2. Modify the properties as needed.
+3. Create an empty directory for the database

+    ```bash
+    $ mkdir -p db
+    ```

 ### Final Directory Structure